emencia/diskette/README.rst

 Diskette
 ========

-Export and import Django application data and storages.
+Export and import Django application datas and storage directories.

+Features
+********

-Application datas are using Django fixtures in JSON.
+* Application datas are managed using Django fixtures in JSON, no need to define anything else than application label or models names;

-Storages are not Django storages, only a set of directories to copy.
+* Advanced data drainage for application datas;
+* Storage directories are not Django storages and can be whatever you need until it exists under the same base path for all storages;
+* Many excluding rules for datas and storages to avoid useless content in archive;
+* Build a complete archive that can be automatically loaded with Diskette or manually;

 Dependancies